Last update: 10/27/2021

 - Business and job growth in local communities.

 - Getting ahead of anticipated climate mandates that may require more aggressive—and costly—future investments.

 Despite their silent motors, the arrival of EVs has been anything but quiet.
 But there’s no need for utility executives to fret about this disruptive technology.
-Progressive utilities can work together with the EV industry and local governments to create innovative strategies that mutually benefit customers, the environment, and their bottom lines.
+Progressive utilities can work together with the EV industry, technology providers, local governments, and community stakeholders to create innovative strategies that mutually benefit customers, the environment, and their bottom lines.